MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/resources/design-doc.md

 ## Summary

 Plan and implement the migration of relational data from SQL Server to Azure SQL Database.
 Select the appropriate migration strategy for your database, and use Azure tools to asses and migrate your data.
+Perform an assessment using the Data Migration Assistant and migrate a database to Azure SQL.

 ## Learning objectives

 1. Select the proper migration strategy for your relational data stored in SQL Server.
-1. Perform a migration from SQL Server to a single Azure SQL Database.
+1. Perform a migration from SQL Server to a single Azure SQL Database using the migration with downtime process.

 ## Chunk your content into subtasks